Eucalyptus crenulata: Taxonomy and naming

 Eucalyptus crenulata was first formally described in 1939 by William Blakely and Wilfred de Beuzeville from a specimen collected near Buxton.
 The description was published in Contributions from the New South Wales National Herbarium.
 The specific epithet (crenulata) is a Latin word meaning "having small, rounded teeth", referring to the scalloped leaf edges.

 Distribution and habitat

 Buxton gum grows in swampy sites in the foothills of the Great Dividing Range.
 It is only known from two natural populations, one near the Acheron River valley near Buxton and the other on the Yarra River floodplain at Yering in Victoria, Australia.
 The species is widely cultivated however, and there are many more specimens in cultivation than in the natural environment.

 Conservation

-Eucalyptus crenulata is listed as "endangered" under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as "threatened" in Victoria under the Flora and Fauna Guarantee Act 1988.
+Eucalyptus crenulata is listed as endangered under the Australian Government Environment Protection and Biodiversity Conservation Act 1999 and as threatened in Victoria under the Flora and Fauna Guarantee Act 1988.
+It is listed as critically endangered on the International Union for the Conservation of Nature's Red List.